Gio229/AirBnB_clone/README.md

 ## Description

-This AirBnB clone project (The console) is the first version of a larger web application clone project.
+This AirBnB clone student project from Holberton School (The console) is the first version of a larger web application clone project.

 Here we are building a command line interpreter to easly work and interact with our data (in file storage for the moment) without the need of user interface.